Enables optimization for aggregations on dictionaries. This can also be specified

 When set to

-true each table partition is read by a separate worker.
+each table partition is read by a separate worker.
+The minimal ratio is defined in

 Specifies minimal bucket to task ratio that has to be matched or exceeded in order to use table scan node partitioning.
 When the table bucket count is small compared to the number of workers, then the table scan is distributed across all workers for improved parallelism.